ministryofjustice/make-recall-decision-ui/docs/setup-running.md

-## Running the app locally against dev env services
+# Running the app locally

-### Setup
+## Setup

-Install dependencies using `npm install`, ensuring you are using Node v16.x
+Use the version of Node specified in the package.json 'engines' property.

-There are 2 .env sample files depending on what you are trying to do:
+Install dependencies using `npm install`.

-- To run the setup pointing at local services, then use the .env.local.sample file in the root of this repo
+## Run against dev env services
-- To run the setup pointing at dev services, then use the .env.dev.sample file in the root of this repo
+Take a copy of the .env.dev.sample file in the root of this repo.
 Name the copy as .env, then complete with the missing env values (the team will provide them).
 NOTE - don't wrap client secrets in quotes.

 In your shell config eg .zshrc, set: